MerosCrypto/Meros/docs/RPC/Eventual/Personal.md

 # Personal Module

+### `setMiner`

+`setMiner` creates a new Miner Wallet using the passed in BLS Private Key and sets the Node's Miner Wallet to it.
+It takes in one argument:
+- Private Key (string): Optional; creates a new Private Key if omitted.

+The result is a bool of true.

+### `getMiner`

+`getMiner` replies with the BLS Private Key of the current Miner Wallet.
+It takes in zero arguments and the result is a string of the private key.

 ### `setMnemonic`

-`setMnemonic` creates a new Wallet using the passed in Mnemonic and password, and set the Node's Wallet to it.
+`setMnemonic` creates a new Wallet using the passed in Mnemonic and password and sets the Node's Wallet to it.
 It takes in two arguments:
 - Mnemonic (string): Optional; creates a new Mnemonic if omitted.
 - Password (string): Optional; defaults to "" if omitted, as according to the BIP 39 spec.